 England - Netherlands

-International friendlies – Follow the Football match between England and Netherlands live with Eurosport.
+Follow the International friendlies live Football match between England and Netherlands with Eurosport.
 The match starts at 20:00 on 29 March 2016.
-Our live coverage lets you follow all the key moments as they happen.

-Who will come out on top in the battle of the managers Gareth Southgate or Ronald Koeman?
+Who will come out on top in the battle of the managers: Gareth Southgate or Frank de Boer?
 Find out by following our live matchcast.

 England pressing late on but it looks like the visitors are going to hold on for the win.